Description

 Risk and Exploitability

 The CVSS score of 5.9 indicates a moderate severity, and the EPSS score is not available, so the current exploitation probability is unclear.
 The vulnerability is not listed in the CISA KEV catalog.
-The attack can be carried out by injecting malicious DNS replies over the network path between the Recursor and the authoritative server, most likely via UDP or TCP.
+Based on the description, it is inferred that the attack can be carried out by injecting malicious DNS replies over the network path between the Recursor and the authoritative server, most likely via UDP or TCP.
 Once a response is spoofed, the Recursor’s internal state changes to consider that server as non‑EDNS, causing DNSSEC validation failures for subsequent queries.
 The impact is limited to the affected resolver and its downstream clients, but it can disrupt DNSSEC‑only domain access within an organization.

 Remediation